mbrsagor/ecommerce/README.md

 pip install -r requirements.txt
 ```

-Then update your database information:
+Then update your database information `.env` file: Please copy all information from `.env-sample` file then pasts the `.env` file.

 ```python
 DATABASES = {